ethereum/EIPs/EIPS/eip-aa.md

 defined by the protocol.
 Therefore, it's not immediately clear who should pay for the transaction.
 Most of the time, a non-paying AA transaction would simply be dropped.
-However, it's possible that there are locked assets controlled by `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
-This could incentivize a miner to mine a block with an AA transaction that does not call `PAYGAS`, gaining control of any assets owned by `0xAA..AA`.
+However, it's possible that there are locked assets controlled by `0xAA...AA`.
+This could incentivize a miner to mine a block with an AA transaction that does not call `PAYGAS`, gaining control of any assets owned by `0xAA...AA`.

 ### Disallow opcodes that access external data

-An invariant in the current protocol that is desirable to retain is the ability to validate transactions in constant time.
-Allowing the contract to access external data before it calls `PAYGAS` makes it possible to construct a contract which only pay gas if an external property is true (e.g. the value of another contract is `True`).
-This behaviour can be exploited to carry-out denial-of-service attacks on the network by nesting dependencies in a non-obvious way and invalidating the head -- thereby triggering a massive revalidation.
-By forcing AA transactions to not use external data before calling `PAYGAS`, this invariant is maintained.
+An important property of legacy transactions is the ability to validate them in constant time.
+This is due to the finite validity requirements of legacy transactions (e.g. signature recovery & nonce / balance check).

+Allowing Abstract Accounts to access external data before they calls `PAYGAS` makes it possible to write validation logic with infinite validity requirements.
+Although clients can bound the validation computation to some rational amount, its impossible to bound the space of potential validity dependencies.

+This can be extorted to create long, opaque chains of dependent transactions which can be completely invalidated by any incoming transaction.
+This forces miners must revalidate each one in the order they intend to include them in a block, and creates a denial-of-service attack vector.

+To avoid this, Abstract Accounts must be validatable in constant time.
+This is achieved by removing their ability to rely on data external to their own account.
+Miners can then adjust the number of AA transactions they are willing to validate per account on an as-needed basis.

+It's important that this execution semantic is enforced by the protocol and not just a transaction pool heuristic.
+If this were not the case, malicious miners could invalidate an innumerable number of pending transactions with a single transaction in a malicious, but valid, block.

 ### AA transactions must call contracts with prelude